-We will send a successful applicant the Panel Agreement prior to finalising our decision.
+A copy of the Panel Agreement will be sent to the applicant prior to nomination.
 Two signed copies of the Panel Agreement must be returned to IPART for final signature and execution.

-The Panel Agreement must be signed by two officers of the company that are duly authorised signatories (this is usually a Director and Secretary, or two Directors).
-No other changes to the standard Panel Agreement are typically accepted.
+The Panel Agreement should be signed by two officers of the company that are duly authorised signatories (this is usually a Director and Secretary, or two Directors).
+No other changes to the standard Panel Agreement are typically made.

-Submit two copies of the signed Panel Agreement to IPART in hard copy.
+Submit the signed Panel Agreement to IPART with two copies of the Panel Agreement signed in hard copy.

-Upon receipt of the Panel Agreement and execution by IPART, one co-signed copy will be returned to the newly nominated Panel member, along with a nomination letter.
-The Panel member is authorised to conduct WIC Act audits from the date of the Panel Agreement execution date.
-Panel members and auditors are listed on the IPART website.
+Upon receipt of the Panel Agreement and execution by IPART, one co-signed copy will be dated and returned to the newly nominated Panel Member, along with a nomination letter.
+From the date of the Panel Agreement being executed, the entity is entitled to conduct WIC Act audits.
+Panel Members and auditors are listed on the IPART website.